 In this article, we’re going to take a closer look at the link between these two factors…

-How can organisational culture affect recruitment and retention of staff?
+How can organisational culture affect the recruitment and retention of staff?

 How many people consider a company’s culture before applying for a job?
 You might be surprised to find that the number is extremely high; 77% across the UK, US, France, and Germany.
 Over half of the workers in the countries mentioned place company culture above salary when it comes to factors that contribute to their satisfaction at work.